 Similarly, if you’ve gone through a traumatic experience, you might hold on to items because you identify them with happier memories.
 We use this sort of “magical thinking” to ward off bad experiences.
 Or we may believe that holding on to items will somehow shield us from the pain of loss or grieving.

 This can be one of the most difficult things to work through when it comes to letting go of stuff.
 Oftentimes, we may need to talk to someone about our struggles, whether it’s depression, anxiety, a reaction to grief, or a traumatic event.
 When we’re holding on to emotional baggage, it can literally become physical baggage we carry around with us.

 The other reason we hold on to stuff?
 Simply because it comes on in!
-If we aren’t constantly and diligently “fighting the flow” of stuff into our homes, it can pile up and multiply like bunny rabbits.
-I swear, no matter how little I purchase for my children and how few gifts they receive, there is somehow always a surplus of incoming stuff!
+If we aren’t constantly and diligently “fighting the flow” of stuff into our homes, it can pile up and multiply.
+I swear, no matter how little I purchase for my children and how few gifts they receive, there is somehow always a surplus of incoming stuff (especially during the holidays!)

-When I went on a recent trip to the Dominican Republic through Compassion Bloggers, I was pretty astounded and humbled by the staggering weight of true poverty.
+A few years ago, I went on a trip to the Dominican Republic with Compassion International.
+I was astounded and humbled by the staggering weight of true poverty.
 The very fact we have soft beds, a roof over our heads, food to eat, clean clothes to wear, and water to drink puts us leaps and bounds ahead of most of the world in terms of abundance.

 Recognizing what we have and the items we need versus simply “want” can be a life-changer when it comes to stopping the flow of stuff.
 You may think you NEED another candle, a black long-sleeved tee, or a pair of running sneakers that match your hoodie, but really?
 Most of us truly have enough.